 "The princes also of Pharaoh saw her, and commended her before Pharaoh: and the woman was taken into Pharaoh's house.
 And he entreated Abram well for her sake: and he had sheep, and oxen, and he asses, and menservants, and maidservants, and she asses, and camels."
 Gen. 12:15-16

-The plan of Abraham and Sarah had appeared to work out just fine, with his life being spared.
-Pharaoh even gave extravagant gifts to Abraham, on account of Sarah.
-Yet, now Pharaoh desired to marry Sarai, and Abram faced the threat of losing his wife.
+The plan of Abraham and Sarah had appeared to work out just fine, with Abram's life being spared.
+Pharaoh even gave extravagant gifts to Abraham on account of Sarah.
+Yet, now Pharaoh desired to marry Sarai and Abram faced the threat of losing his wife.

 God intervened, however, and struck Pharaoh and his household "with great plagues".

 Scripture does not relate how Pharaoh discovered Abraham and Sarah were married, only that once he found out he entreated Abraham and Sarah to leave immediately.
 One gets the sense from reading Gen. 12:20 that Abraham and Sarah were given a royal escort out of the country by Pharaoh's men.